dedis/popcoins/report/Ideas.md

     - Possibility to propose key pairs, to vote for new data
     - Possibility to access the webpages stored on the cisc keypair

-  ## Evaluation of the results and comparison with other approaches if applicable

   ## Future work

     - Have multiple identities
-    - Creating identities using the pop token from the other side of the app as auth
+    - Creating identity skipchains using the pop token from the other side of the app as auth

 # PoP: